SCUM Manifesto: Literature

 The title story of the Michael Blumlein short story collection, The Brains of Rats, employs the Manifesto to illustrate the male protagonist's hatred of himself and his gender.

 In 2006, Swedish author Sara Stridsberg published a semi-fictional biography of Valerie Solanas, Drömfakulteten (The Dream Faculty), in which the Manifesto is referred to on several occasions.
 Parts of the Manifesto are also cited in the book.

 Nick Cave said that Solanas in the Manifesto "talks at length about what she considers maleness and the male psyche ... basically men being halfway between humans and apes, these kind of lumbering lumps of meat, predatory lumps of meat", and that "it's quite wonderful to read .... [and] [t]here was an aspect of that I felt rang true."
 Cave wrote a novel, The Death of Bunny Munro, for which he "invented a character that was Valerie Solanas's male incarnate."

 Music

 Solanas is quoted in the sleeve notes of the Manic Street Preachers debut album Generation Terrorists.
 Solanas directly inspired the Manic Street Preachers song "Of Walking Abortion" from their third album The Holy Bible, with the song title being taken from Solanas' work.
 Liverpool punk band Big in Japan composed the song "Society for Cutting Up Men" directly inspired by the manifesto.

 The Italian progressive rock band Area - International POPular Group devoted a song to Solanas' manifesto, called SCUM, which appears in their fifth album Maledetti (Maudits).
 The British band S.C.U.M. was named after the manifesto.
 On Matmos' 2006 album The Rose Has Teeth in the Mouth of a Beast, one of the tracks is "Tract for Valerie Solanas", which features excerpts of the SCUM Manifesto.
 British alternative band Young Knives released a song called "Society for Cutting Up Men" in December 2017.

+Theatre

+Alice Birch's 2014 feminist play, Revolt.
+She Said.
+Revolt Again. was inspired by the SCUM Manifesto.